cristian-sulea/jaco-watermark/README.md

  - The preview is for the entire image, with scroll bars to change the visible area in case the image is bigger than the view.
- - When the watermark changes, the tool will auto scroll trying to make visible ( center if possible ) the area with the watermark.
+ - When the watermark changes, the tool will auto scroll trying to make visible (center if possible) the area with the watermark.
- - Added the option to view the image as the best fit for your window.
  - Brand new theme for the user interface.

 ### Version 0.2.0 ( July 4, 2011 )